Co-appearance of superconductivity and ferromagnetism in a Ca$_2$RuO$_4$ nanofilm crystal

-We thank T. Nomura, Y. Tabata, T. Kurosawa, T. Matsuura, K. Ichimura, N. Matsunaga, N. Sakaguchi and T. Akiyama for experimental help and useful discussions.
-This work was supported by JSPS KAKENHI (No. 26287069).
+We thank Y. Tabata, K. Nakatsugawa, T. Kurosawa, K. Yamaya, S. Takayanagi, T. Matsuura, K. Inagaki, T. Honma, K. Ichimura, N. Matsunaga, N. Sakaguchi, and Y. Asano for experimental help and useful discussions.
+This work was supported by JSPS KAKENHI (No.17K14326), Inamori Foundation, Iketani Science and Technology Foundation and Samco Science and Technology Foundation.

-\section{Author contributions}
+\subsection{Author contributions}

 H.N. and S.T. designed the experiments.
-H.N., K.Y., Y.O. performed the transport measurements and analysed the data.
+H.N., K.Y., Y.O., K.I., K.T. and T.N. synthesized the high-quality samples and analysed the crystal structure.
+H.N., K.Y., Y.O. and K.I. performed the transport and magnetic measurements and analysed the data.
 Y.K. performed the first-principle calculation.
-Y.A., K.N. and S.T. contributed to the interpretation of the results.
-H.N. and Y.A. drafted the manuscript.
+K.N., T.A. and S.T. helped interpret the results.
+H.N. drafted the manuscript.
 All the authors read and approved the final manuscript.

-\section{Competing Interests}
+\subsection{Competing Interests}

 The authors declare that they have no competing interests.